junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/best-practices.md

-# Best Practices for a robust enterprise ready application
+# Best practices for a robust enterprise ready application

 You've seen that with MSAL Python you can quite simply acquire a token for a protected Web API.
 You also don't have to handle refreshing tokens yourself.